Huntingdon and Godmanchester walk

 Houghton Mill is the only surviving working watermill on the River Great Ouse.
-When this picture was painted in 1906 there were over 100 mills on the river.
 The route that you will be walking today goes past the site of 12 water, wind and steam mills in the local area (direction 1).

 Cross the A1123 and follow the bridleway that runs straight ahead.
 The bridleway joins Ruddles Way, which continues until you come to a large hedge where you turn left and continue down to the road.